 Freddie desires the squirrel in the yard, the one with the big grey twitchy tail teasing her sensibilities.
 She gets caught in the patio and is ushered back inside, maybe more than once.
 Someone shuts the sliding door to a sliver.
 Billy Ghost comes out of hiding, finally, and decides to use the box (location: near the sliding door).
 Freddie, no bark, slams through the sliver of an opening, thunder and lightning, then rips on through the screen wall, the Kool-aid man incarnate.
 Billy bolts out of his box to a dark corner and peaks out in suspicion at all of us.
 I herd Freddie inside, unsuccessful with her squirrel hunt.
 Later, Kurt spies the neighbor walking by this house holding his mop dog.

-There was a prelude to the bedlam back in Assateague.
-Sometimes we sleep with the camper door open, Freddie ruined that joy on one particular night.
+There was a prelude to the bedlam back on Assateague.
+We sleep with the camper door open in the heat, Freddie ruined that joy on one particular night.
 Kurt was laying awake and heard Freddie pop through the screen sometime after midnight.
 Then it was a tense few minutes calling for her in the brush hoping she’d come to us before… more chaos.

 Goodbye Billy Ghost Flufferbutt… next we meet I’ll be a stranger.